Evidence of English language skills

 There is a legal requirement for all registrants and applicants to have the necessary knowledge of English for safe and effective practice as a condition of their registration with us.
 This means that if you are applying to register as a pharmacist or pharmacy technician, you will need to provide evidence that you meet requirements.
 If you are applying to renew or restore your registration, you may need to provide evidence to show you meet the requirements.

 The law applies whether you qualified as a pharmacy professional

 - in another European Economic Area (EEA) member state or Switzerland; or

 - in a country outside of the UK, EEA or Switzerland.

-Under the new law we must publish guidance setting out the evidence, information or documents you must provide to show you have the necessary knowledge of English to practise safely in Great Britain and our processes for checking this.
+We are required to publish guidance setting out the evidence, information or documents you must provide to show you have the necessary knowledge of English to practise safely in Great Britain and our processes for checking this.
 Read our guidance here.

 As well as this guidance, we have updated:

 - the forms and supporting guidance you will need to read and complete to register as a pharmacist or as a pharmacy technician;